MelissaData/AddressObject-Python3/README.md

 #### mdAddr.dll

-This is the c++ code of the Melissa Data Object.
+This is the c++ code of the Melissa Object.

 #### Data File(s)
 - Addr.dbf